oddnetworks/oddworks-vimeo-provider/README.md

 # Oddworks Vimeo Provider

-An Vimeo provider plugin for the Oddworks content server.
+A Vimeo provider plugin for the Oddworks content server.

 Installation
 ------------